On-Campus & Online Programs

 - Well-connected.
 Faculty members and class leaders are at the forefront of innovation and action in the IT management field.
 Student and faculty networking can lead to career opportunities and advancement.

 - Give back.
-The focus of the “Technology for Social Good” Capstone project is not only another great real-world experience that is part of the Technology Management program, it is an experience that enables you to join other technology students in giving back to the community, a founding Jesuit tradition at Georgetown University.
+The focus of the “Technology for Social Good” Capstone project is not only another great real-world experience that is part of the Technology Management master's degree, it is an experience that enables you to join other technology students in giving back to the community, a founding Jesuit tradition at Georgetown University.

 “The in-depth theoretical approaches to technology management – combined with research, hands-on experiences and knowledge-sharing from professors and fellow students – continue to pay off outside the classroom.”

 Day in the Life of an MPS Technology Management StudentWatch Now